-Singapore's small population and physical borders limit the size of its military, but in terms of equipment and training, it has the largest defense budget among Southeast Asia's countries64 and fields some of the region's highest-quality forces.
-For example, Singapore's ground forces can deploy third-generation Leopard II main battle tanks, and its fleet includes four conventional submarines, including one with air-independent propulsion systems, as well as six frigates and six missile-armed corvettes.
-Its air force not only has F-15E Strike Eagles and F-16s, but also has one of Southeast Asia's largest fleets of airborne early warning and control aircraft (G550-AEW aircraft) and a squadron of KC-130 tankers that can help to extend range or time on station.65
+Singapore's small population and physical borders limit the size of its military, but in terms of equipment and training, it has Southeast Asia's largest defense budget85 and fields some of the region's highest-quality forces.
+For example, Singapore's ground forces can deploy third-generation Leopard II main battle tanks, and its fleet includes four conventional submarines (with four new, more capable submarines on their way from Germany to replace them86), including one with air-independent propulsion systems, as well as six frigates and six missile-armed corvettes.
+Its air force not only has F-15E Strike Eagles and F-16s, but also has one of Southeast Asia's largest fleets of airborne early warning and control aircraft (G550-AEW aircraft) and a squadron of KC-130 tankers that can help to extend range or time on station.87

 At the other extreme, the Armed Forces of the Philippines are among the region's weakest military forces.
-Having long focused on waging counterinsurgency campaigns while relying on the United States for its external security, the AFP has one of the lowest budgets in the region-and one of the most extensive coastlines to defend.
-With a defense budget of only \$2.8 billion66 and forced to deal with a number of insurgencies, including the Islamist Abu Sayyaf and New People's Army, Philippine defense resources have long been stretched thin.
-The most modern ships in the Philippine navy are three former U.S. Hamilton-class Coast Guard cutters.
-In 2017, however, South Korea completed delivery of 12 TA light attack fighter aircraft to the Philippines.
-The Philippine air force had possessed no jet fighter aircraft since 2005, when the last of its F-5s were decommissioned.
-The Duterte government has expressed interest in supplementing its current fleet with a follow-on purchase of 12 more.67
+Having long focused on waging counterinsurgency campaigns while relying on the United States for its external security, the Philippines, like Thailand, spends only 1.4 percent of GDP on its military.88 In absolute numbers, its defense budget in 2019 is \$3.24 billion.89 The most modern ships in the Philippine navy are three former U.S. Hamilton-class Coast Guard cutters.
+In 2017, however, South Korea completed delivery of 12 light attack fighter aircraft to the Philippines; the Philippine air force had possessed no jet fighter aircraft since 2005 when the last of its F-5s were decommissioned.
+The Duterte government has expressed interest in supplementing its current fleet with a follow-on purchase of 12 more.90